bayfrontmedia/bones/_docs/libraries/cron.md

 ```

 This file is loaded immediately after the `bones.init` event.
-The `app.cli` event is fired immediately after the Climate library is added to the container.
+The `app.cron` event is fired immediately after the Cron Scheduler library is added to the container.

 **NOTE:** When running as cron, the `bones.shutdown` event will not be executed unless called in the `/resources/cron.php` file.

 ## Configuration

-In order to run cron jobs, a configuration file must be located at `/resources/cron.php`.
+In order to customize the handling of cron jobs, a configuration file must be located at `/resources/cron.php`.

-**Example:**
+**Example (default values):**

 ```
 return [